Skip to main content

 The AI analyzes the document and routes it to exactly one category.
 Downstream nodes connected to other categories are skipped.

-Fill PDF forms using AI with natural language instructions.
+Fill PDF forms using AI with JSON instructions or pre-defined templates.

 SettingDescription

-The Text input provides instructions or data to use for filling.
-Connect this to an Extract node’s JSON output (which converts to text instructions).
+The JSON input provides instructions/data for filling.
+Connect this to an Extract node’s JSON output for end-to-end automation.

 Logic Nodes